vanjikumaran/CounterStrikeGO/README.md

 This instruction repository mainly instruct how to set up the CSGO Host server in major IaSS providers.

+## Comman Tools and Accounts
+I will be mainly utilizing the *open ssh* to connect to the Virtual Machines that I will be obtain to run these CSGO Servers.
+Further I do have a professional account (Only $5, when I registered :D) for Steam to obtain the Lience for running the CSGO game

 ## Instruction for IaSS

 ### AWS